dcloudio/hbuilderx-extension-docs/en/Tutorial/Language/vue.md

 ## Refactoring or select same syntax word

-If you want to know where a variable is referenced, or select all variables to rename, Right click on the word [Select all occurrences (ctrl+shift+e)]
+If you want to know where a variable is referenced, or select all variables to rename.
+Right click on the word [Select all occurrences (ctrl+shift+e)]

 Example below: There are many "list" in the script, but only exact variables are selected: